Alejogb1/job-board/blog-data/how-can-nested-resources-be-accessed-without-pre-populating-the-parent-resource-using-a-form-helper.md

 id: "how-can-nested-resources-be-accessed-without-pre-populating-the-parent-resource-using-a-form-helper"
 ---

-Okay, let's talk nested resources and how to navigate them gracefully, particularly when form helpers might nudge you towards pre-population you'd rather avoid.
+, let's talk nested resources and how to navigate them gracefully, particularly when form helpers might nudge you towards pre-population you'd rather avoid.
 I recall a particularly tricky project a few years back involving a complex system of users, teams, and project tasks, all nested quite deeply.
 We ran into this exact problem and it took some careful planning to get it working smoothly.

 The typical approach with many form helpers, especially in web frameworks, often encourages building forms that assume you're either creating a *new* nested resource *within* an existing parent or editing an existing one.
 This typically manifests by requiring you to first retrieve the parent, then use that parent to generate the form, pre-filling parts of the form’s logic for the nested resource.
 This works well in many situations but becomes cumbersome, and occasionally inefficient, when you don’t want that parent object loaded just to present the form for a new nested resource.
 Instead, we need to think about structuring our application to access the child resource without the need to have a fully materialized parent object readily available for the purpose of rendering a form, or for simple reads.